A* Path Planning

 How does A* handle dynamic obstacles like walking humans?

-Standard A* is a static planner.
-For dynamic obstacles, AGVs typically run A* initially for a global path, and then use a local planner (like TEB or DWA) or run D* Lite (Dynamic A*) to rapidly re-calculate short segments when unexpected sensors data is detected.
+Standard A* plans static environments.
+For moving obstacles, AGVs kick off with A* for the global path, then layer on a local planner (like TEB or DWA) or D* Lite (Dynamic A*) to quickly replan short bits when sensors spot surprises.

 What happens if no path exists to the destination?